sarthakjain27/ClothingFitnessPrediction/README.md

 - ML models & their classification report for both datasets

 The already executed file showing cell outputs can be accessed from [here](https://colab.research.google.com/drive/1tDbGgiZRe-WfS4ZzdjqsowWiGYSNp1bD?usp=sharing).
+The above file opens directly on Google colab and thus the file with outputs can be directly seen.

 ## **Datasets.zip**
 This is a zipped file that contains a folder titled *"Datasets"*.
 This folder contains two json files namely: